waxa2/lab-tableau-manipulating-data-from-multiple-sources/readme.md

   - Go ahead and change those aliases
     ![Editing_Aliases](https://education-team-2020.s3-eu-west-1.amazonaws.com/data-analytics/6.1-edit_aliases.png)
   - Change dimensions to measures wherever necessary.
   - Now go to the sheet, and create a plot and show the top 4 sources of generation.
 The final plot should look like this.
 Note here we have used a filter in the sheet to remove the column with discharge.

   ![Plot example](https://education-team-2020.s3-eu-west-1.amazonaws.com/data-analytics/6.1-lab_final_plot.png)

+Resulting plot of this Lab: https://public.tableau.com/views/Lab-Manipulatingdatafrommultiplesources2/Sheet1?:language=de-DE&publish=yes&:display_count=n&:origin=viz_share_link